cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/write-your-first-test.md

 # Write your first test

-This guide will show you how to install and set up the `@cloudflare/vitest-pool-workers` package, and will help you get started writing tests against your Workers using Vitest.
+This guide will instruct you through installing and setting up the `@cloudflare/vitest-pool-workers` package.
+You will help you get started writing tests against your Workers using Vitest.
 The `@cloudflare/vitest-pool-workers` package works by running code inside a Cloudflare Worker that Vitest would usually run inside a [Node.js worker thread](https://nodejs.org/api/worker_threads.html).
-For examples of tests using `@cloudflare/vitest-pool-workers`, refer to the [Recipes](/workers/testing/vitest-integration/recipes/) page.
+For examples of tests using `@cloudflare/vitest-pool-workers`, refer to [Recipes](/workers/testing/vitest-integration/recipes/).

 ## Prerequisites